-Filed under: Anti-fascist, Radio/Podcast, This Week in Fascism
+Filed under: Anti-fascist, Featured, Radio/Podcast, This Week in Fascism

 Welcome, fellow antifascists!
 This week, we take a look at the rise of anti-Asian racism as both the far-Right and Trump push xenophobic conspiracy theories as the coronavirus explodes, we get an encyclopedia of Texas fash; see how new Unite the Right court filings show that Jeff Schoep never actually left the National Socialist Movement; doxxes of Iron March members, Atomwaffen, and the American Identity Movement; plus, a longtime white nationalist gets booted from Kickstarter!

 The Coronavirus, Trump, the far-Right and the Rise of Anti-Asian Racism

 Since the start of the coronavirus outbreak, both the far-Right and the Trump administration have used it as a way to drum up support for xenophobia, racist fear mongering, and the militarization of US borders and society.
 While Trump and his defenders in the mass media have used racism and conspiracy theories as a way of shifting the conversation away from the administration’s fumbling of the crisis, the far-Right has viewed the pandemic as an opportunity to grift, drum up potential recruits as anti-Asian racism grows, and even use the virus as a potential backdrop for armed action.

 Yesterday white nationalists held a small rally at the airport.
 News broke via a Twitter handle out of D.C. promoting this vile activity occurring in our town.The neo Nazi group,American Identity Movement then posted that tweet on their Telegram.
 Members.. pic.twitter.com/YtJak7734o